dsanz/liferaty-docker-images-support-demo/tutorials/04_liferay_in_multicontainer.rst

 When your application needs *different* containers (say, the Liferay and a mysql for the DB storage), then working with the docker client CLI becomes a hard task: both containers need to be provided with same network settings so that they can talk to each other, they should start at the same time, status needs to be monitored for each container, etc. Even in simple cases like this, you'll likely need to code some scripts to work with both containers in a consistent way.

 These, amongst others, were the reasons to develop container orchestrators.
-What if, rather than direct commands, we could describe the **desired system state** in a *declarative way*, by providing some sort of descriptor?.
+What if, rather than direct commands, we could describe the **desired system state** in a *declarative way*, by providing some sort of descriptor?

 Such a file descriptor would somehow substitute direct invocations to the ``docker run`` command above.
 Therefore, it must contain the elements required to run the containers: